 John-Paul is currently acting for the Ministry of Defence in the first case to deal with the construction of paragraph 18(2) of Schedule 9 to the Equality Act 2010, the provision which permits indirect discrimination on grounds of sexuality arising from a requirement to be married (and is alleged by the Claimant to be incompatible with the Equal Treatment Directive).
 He has appeared in dozens of contested employment claims since being called to the Bar, including claims in the areas of unfair dismissal, discrimination, whistleblowing and TUPE.
 Significant employment cases which have been reported in the official law reports include the following:

-Essop (others) v Home Office (UK Border Agency) UKSC 27 - acted in the Supreme Court as junior counsel for the Home Office in relation to 50 Trade Union backed claims in which it is alleged that an internal assessment is indirectly discriminatory.
+- Essop (others) v Home Office (UK Border Agency) UKSC 27 - acted in the Supreme Court as junior counsel for the Home Office in relation to 50 Trade Union backed claims in which it is alleged that an internal assessment is indirectly discriminatory.
 The Home Office was successful before the Employment Tribunal whose decision was then overturned by the EAT.
 The Court of Appeal allowed the Home Office’s appeal before the Claimants were successful in the Supreme Court.

-Cordell v Foreign and Commonwealth Office ICR 280 – successfully acted for the FCO in the Employment Tribunal and Employment Appeal Tribunal in a test case concerning the correct choice of comparator in a claim for direct disability discrimination.
-The Claimant was supported by the Equality and Human Rights Commission:
+- Cordell v Foreign and Commonwealth Office ICR 280 – successfully acted for the FCO in the Employment Tribunal and Employment Appeal Tribunal in a test case concerning the correct choice of comparator in a claim for direct disability discrimination.
+The Claimant was supported by the Equality and Human Rights Commission.

-Watts v High Quality Lifestyles IRLR 850 – test case for determining the meaning of direct discrimination under the DDA.
-Acted for the Claimant, an HIV sufferer who was dismissed from his employment
+- Watts v High Quality Lifestyles IRLR 850 – successfully acted for the Claimant test case dealing with the meaning of direct discrimination under the DDA.
+Acted for the Claimant, an HIV sufferer who was dismissed from his employment.